 In addition to income tax, the self employed may be liable to pay, and employees may suffer deduction of, national insurance contributions (NIC).
 For employees these are payable where earnings exceed a weekly earnings threshold.
 Earnings at or below the threshold do not attract a contribution liability, and contributions above the threshold are charged up to an upper limit, with a further (but lower) charge applying to all earnings above the upper limit.
 If the employee is contracted out of the state earnings-related pension scheme a reduced rate is applicable on earnings below the upper earnings limit.

 Employers also pay national insurance contributions on the earnings of their employees, above the earnings threshold.
-The employers' rate is 13.8 per cent (with reduced rates below the upper earnings limit where the employee is contracted out).
-From April 2014 there will be an allowance of £2,000 per year for all businesses and charities to be offset against their employer bill from April 2014.
-The allowance will be claimed as part of the normal payroll process through real time information (RTI).
+There is a lower employers' rate where the employee is contracted out.
+From April 2014 there has been an allowance of £2,000 per year for all businesses and charities to be offset against their employer’s NICs bill.
+The allowance is claimed as part of the normal payroll process through real time information (RTI).